Blurred motion of escalators with streaks of red and teal lights creating a dynamic urban transportation scene.

 How We Prepare Bicycle Accident Cases

 Many members of the Schwartzapfel Holbrook team have worked on the defense side, which means we know how carriers evaluate bicycle accident claims and where they look for reasons to reduce or deny them.
 We investigate the scene, gather surveillance footage, obtain maintenance records for the roadway or bike lane, and document the full extent of your injuries before any settlement discussion begins.
 We are selective about the cases we accept across New York City and Long Island, and when we take yours, we prepare it as if it may go to trial.
-That preparation is why most cases resolve without one.
+That preparation makes all the difference in the world.

 MEET OUR ELITE TEAM